gruns/icecream/README.md

 ### Plain Ice Cream (without Arguments)

-Do you ever use `print()` to determine which parts of your program are executed, and in which order they're executed?
-For example, if you've ever added prints statements to debug something like
+Have you ever used `print()` to determine which parts of your program are executed, and in which order they're executed?
+For example, if you've ever added prints statements to debug code like

 ```python
 def foo():